What are Azure AI services?

 Certifications and compliance

 Azure AI services has been awarded certifications such as CSA STAR Certification, FedRAMP Moderate, and HIPAA BAA.
-You can download certifications for your own audits and security reviews.

 To understand privacy and data management, go to the Trust Center.